-- A. Employees will receive eight (8) hours of holiday pay per occurrence. - B. For employees scheduled for other than an eight (8) hour day, the employee will not be required to work on the holiday, and may choose to either: - 1.
+- 9.4 For 40-Hour Week Personnel. - A. Employees will receive eight (8) hours of holiday pay per occurrence.
+For employees scheduled for other than an eight (8) hour day, the employee will not be required to work on the holiday, and may choose to either: - 1.
 Utilize PDO or (during 2023) compensatory time to cover the additional hours beyond eight (8); or - 2.
-Work the hours beyond the eight (8) hours of holiday, for which they will be compensated at regular straight-time. - C. Any of the holidays in Section 9.1 which fall on a calendar Saturday shall be celebrated on the previous Friday; any of the above holidays which fall on a calendar Sunday shall be celebrated on the following Monday. - D. Any employee who is on authorized sick leave when a holiday occurs will receive the equivalent of eight (8) hours pay for that holiday and will not have his/hertheir sick leave accrual charged.
-For employees working other than an eight (8) hour day, the additional hours will be deducted from the employee's <a href="https://styleo.org/styleo.o - E. Any employee who is on scheduled and approved vacation when a holiday occurs will receive eight (8) hours pay for that holiday.
-For employees working other than an eight (8) hour day, the additional hours will be deducted from the employee's PDO bank. - F. Any 40-hour per week employee who is required to work on one of the actual holidays as specified in Section 9.1 shall be paid double his/hertheir base rate for the hours worked plus pay for the holiday. - G. Holidays recognized on a normally scheduled day off the employee will bank eight (8) hours of holiday pay. - 3.
-This bank will be paid out at the time they move to a 24-hour shift. - 4. b.
-The employee will have the option to cash out any portion of the holiday bank, annually, during the same timelines of the contractual PDO payout. - H. New employees working other than an 8-5 schedule will be allowed to utilize accruals as noted in 9.4 (A) to cover any additional time. - I. a.
-If there is a In the instance where a holiday is in the new employee's very first pay period, the employee will be allowed to "borrow" the hours from their PDO bank and an adjustment will be made the following pay period.
+Work the hours beyond the eight (8) hours of holiday, for which they will be compensated at regular straight-time. - B. Any of the holidays in Section 9.1 which fall on a calendar Saturday shall be celebrated on the previous Friday; any of the above holidays which fall on a calendar Sunday shall be celebrated on the following Monday. - C. Any employee who is on authorized sick leave when a holiday occurs will receive the equivalent of eight (8) hours pay for that holiday and will not have their sick leave accrual charged.
+For employees working other than an eight (8) hour day, the additional hours will be deducted from the employee's sick leave bank. - D. Any employee who is on scheduled and approved vacation when a holiday occurs will receive eight (8) hours pay for that holiday.
+For employees working other than an eight (8) hour day, the additional hours will be deducted from the employee's PDO bank. - E. Any 40-hour per week employee who is required to work on one of the actual holidays as specified in Section 9.1 shall be paid double their base rate for the hours worked plus pay for the holiday. - F. Holidays recognized on a normally scheduled day off the employee will bank eight (8) hours of holiday pay. - 1.
+This bank will be paid out at the time they move to a 24-hour shift. - 2.
+The employee will have the option to cash out any portion of the holiday bank, annually, during the same timelines of the contractual PDO payout. - G. New employees working other than an 8-5 schedule will be allowed to utilize accruals as noted in 9.4 (A) to cover any additional time.
+If there is a holiday in the new employee's very first pay period, the employee will be allowed to "borrow" the hours from their PDO bank and an adjustment will be made the following pay period.